cynthiachennn/rl_vin/README.md

 POMDP format.

 # To Do:
-- get this to train on gpu so I can start testing large training size
-- also finish gridworld generation script
+- finish gridworld generation script
+- are there any ways to make this faster still ?
+- clean up code a bit.